GrayXu/NCBI-SuppMat-Spider/readme.md

 a web spider to search and download suppmat with specific keywords from NCBI.

-input: keywords
+**input: keywords to search NCBI, and the keywords to search files**
-output: related papers and related Supplementary Materials.
+**output: related Supplementary Materials.**

 Basic perf test:
- - search 1000 related papers in about 15 mins (0.5 GB supplementary materials)
+ - search 1000 related papers in about 14 mins and it will download about 0.5 GB supplementary material files.

 ## usage

-**config** searcher.py, and **run** it
+**config** searcher.py, and directly **run** it

 ## dependency

-`pip install requests urlllib bs4 xlrd python-docx tqdm`
+`pip install requests urllib3 bs4 xlrd==1.2.0 python-docx tqdm`

+*note: pls make sure xlrd's version*

-## TODO
+## TO-DO

 - features
   - [x] progress bar
   - [x] optional keywords for searching in files
-  - [ ] speed speed speed
-  - [ ] ouput exact positions of keywords
+  - [x] ouput exact positions of keywords
+  - [x] create links to related suppmats
+  - [ ] optional case sensitivity
+  - [ ] more account keys and proxy IPs to speed up

 - support more formats
   - [x] csv, txt, tsv
   - [x] xls, xlsx
+  - [ ] zip
   - [ ] pdf
   - [ ] doc, docx

+- some trival bugs
+  - [ ] download nad check progress bar depends on the number of files instead of the size of files (hard to fix)
+  - [ ] can't handle csv or tsv files with wrong suffix (e.g. a \*.xls file but in csv formats, which is a bug from NCBI DB)

+## some warning notes

+...